They have $1.2 million and no pensions, can they retire?

 Scenario 2 – MER 0.25% – Success Rate With $10,000/Year Less Spending ~ $60,000 per year

-For a couple that just intends to spend $40k-$50k per year on average, we can see from above this $1.2 M nest egg is plenty to retire on – almost regardless of the stock market returns they might face.
+For any couple in their mid-50s that just intends to spend $40k-$50k per year on average from their portfolio, we can see from above this $1.2 million nest egg is enough to retire on – almost regardless of the stock market returns they might face.

 For a couple like Karla and Toby that might aspire to spend about $70,000 per year from this amount, they will face some retirement risk depending on actual investment returns.